eliwinkelman/eliwinkelman.github.io/_posts/2019-06-14-Path-Connectedness-of-Hyperspheres.md

 where here $N=(1, 0, 0 ...
 0)$, $(p_0, p_1, ... p_n)$ are the coordinates of the point on the n-sphere and $(P_0, P_1, ...
 P_n)$ are the points on the projected hyperplane.

-This function is continuous, and it has a continuous inverse
+This function is continuous, and it has a continuous inverse.

 Therefore, this definies a homeomorphism between $S^n - {N}$ and $\mathbb R^n$